El Camino Healthcare District (ECHD) Role

 The ECHD is organized and operates pursuant to state law like every other public agency.
 It is governed by a five member Board of Directors who stand for election every four years and must reside in the District.

-The ECHD Board is responsible for ensuring District’s mission is accomplished and for providing public oversight of District’s business affairs.
+The ECHD Board is responsible for ensuring the District’s mission is accomplished and for providing public oversight of District’s business affairs.

 Relationship with El Camino Hospital